marcodelapierre/nanopore-nf/README.md

 Name patterns can be used to run multiple experiments at once.
 Output files are stored in subdirectory(ies) with name `results_$read_dir`.
 The flag `--slurm_account` sets your Pawsey account to run on Zeus.
 In alternative, edit the value of the variable `params.slurm_account` in the file `nextflow.config`.

-After blasting and identifying reference sequences of interest, alignment can be performed against them, by using the flag `--seqid` to provide the sequence IDs, and the flag `-resume` to restart from the previous run.
+After blasting and identifying reference sequences of interest, alignment can be performed against them, by using the flag `--seqid` to provide the sequence IDs, and the flag `-resume` to restart from the previous run:

 ```
 nextflow run marcodelapierre/nanopore-nf \